 False Memory is a book that left me feeling like I had bought a book that I’d read before.
-While someone who isn’t an avid reader of Koontz’s books may find this story keeps them on the edge of their seat, if you read a great deal of his books you may feel a bit cheated.
+While someone who isn’t an avid reader of Koontz’s books may find this story keeps them on the edge of their seat, if you read many his books you may feel a bit cheated.

 The characters seem like we know them from somewhere.
 I began noticing this in the last Koontz book I read, From the Corner of His Eye.
 The characters from book to book are being to seem very similar to each other.
 There are always people in the story who, for one reason or another, are very very good.
 They usually have a perfect life, are rich, and do a tremendous amount of good for their fellow man.

 These characters then seem to be thwarted in doing all their goodness by someone so deeply evil, yet charming, that they have managed to get away with their evil-doings until meeting our heroes.
 Somehow, the heroes and heroines (with the help of a very smart dog – usually a Golden Retriever) manage to conquer whatever obstacles the villain throws in front of them.
-By the end of the book, everything is wrapped up nice and neat and they are more perfect, rich, and happy than they were in the beginning of the story.
+By the end of the book, everything is wrapped up nice and neat and they are more perfect, rich, and happy than they were at the beginning of the story.